philbertshea/tp/docs/UserGuide.md

 ### Deleting a person : `del`

-Deletes the specified person from the address book.
+Deletes the specified person(s) from the address book.
+Supports single, multiple, and range index inputs.

-Format: `del -i INDEX`
+Format: `del -i INDEX[,INDEX or RANGE...]`

-* Deletes the person at the specified `INDEX`.
+* Deletes the person at the specified `INDEX(ES)`.
 * The index refers to the index number shown in the displayed person list.
 * The index **must be a positive integer** 1, 2, 3, …​

+Accepts:
+* Single index: 1
+* Multiple indexes: 1,3,5
+* Range of indexes: 2-4
+* Mixed input: 1,3-5,7

 Examples:
 * `list` followed by `del -i 2` deletes the 2nd person in the address book.